-Keto beginners are likely to come across one staple drink when browsing for keto-friendly recipes: fatty coffee.
+Low-carb followers are likely to come across one staple drink when browsing for keto-friendly recipes: keto coffee.

-Along with fat bombs and low carb versions of your favorite foods, mixing coffee with fats like butter or coconut oil has become a morning ritual for many on the keto diet.
+Along with fat bombs and low-carb versions of your favorite foods, adding fats like butter or coconut oil to your coffee has become a morning ritual for many on the keto diet.

-If you’re not already on the keto coffee bandwagon, this guide will show you how to upgrade your morning coffee to make keto easier.
-You’ll learn:
+If you’re not already on the keto coffee bandwagon, this guide will show you how to upgrade your morning cup of joe to support your keto goals.

 Here’s what’s in it:

-Caffeine from sources like sugary energy drinks are not only a no-no on keto, they can also make you jittery, give you headaches, and lead you to a subsequent crash.
+Caffeine from sugary (and often artificially flavored) energy drinks are not only a no-no on keto, but they can also make you jittery, give you headaches, and lead you to blood sugar spikes[*].

 But caffeine from natural sources like coffee or tea doesn’t contain any sugar or net carbs and[*]: